marcelduin/Micrio.Blogpost.wasm-v3/README.md

 [*This is, like, powerful stuff*!](https://www.assemblyscript.org/exports-and-imports.html#exports)

-## 5.3.
+## 5.2.
 Bundling the compiled WASM inside the JS file

 Since I now had some extra performing hands on deck for Micrio that was very easy to integrate, I decided to include this minimal WebAssembly binary in the then-stable release of Micrio (2.9).

-Though I didn't want an extra HTTP request for the WASM binary every time someone loaded the Micrio JS; so I included a `base64` encoded version of the WASM-file *inside* the Micrio JS, and for browsers that support it, auto-loaded that.
+However, I didn't want an extra HTTP request for the WASM binary every time someone loaded the Micrio JS.
+So I included a `base64` encoded version of the WASM-file *inside* the Micrio JS, and for browsers that support it, auto-loaded that.
 As a fallback, I still had the original JS-only functions in place.

 ![WASM as base64 embedded in JS](img/b64.png "Somehow this feels like cheating")

 This approach worked wonderfully.
 Zero weird bugs and errors, and (marginal) better performance.
 The Micrio 2.9-release has been running WASM for a while already!

-## 5.4.
+## 5.3.
 The Realization

 Okay, so, mission succeeded!
 The simplest math functions inside the Micrio JS were now handled by WebAssembly.
 But all rendering logic (Canvas2D for flat images and three.js/WebGL for 360&deg; images) was still 100% JavaScript.